jaicab/jaicab.github.io/_posts/2015-05-18-making-a-difference-with-performance.md

 Let's get to the specifics.
 The new site has been built with the intention to set an example for new projects in the company.
 A fresh start, I would say.
 In order to do so, the frontend has gone for the highest standards I could meet.
 Here's how it's been done:

 ### Scalable and reusable CSS
 It's important to keep scalable and reusable CSS.
-Any frontend developer realises that when he gets enough experience.
+Enough experience will teach you that.
 Once you _see the world in markup_, tools like **Sass** become really useful.
 Something that really helped and I have always recommended is [Harry Robert's inuit-like folder structure](https://github.com/csswizardry/inuit.css/), too keep all these modules organised.
 Once you see it, you can't unsee it, just like [how ducks are wearing little dog masks](http://ubersuper.com/uploads/2010/08/tumblr_l7lw6navKd1qzpwi0o1_500.jpg).
 I would also recommend some Sass mixins:

 - [theguardian's mq](https://github.com/sass-mq/sass-mq): Media queries couldn't get easier or more consistent.
 - [ext()](http://jaicab.com/sass-ext/): This mixin lets you set a selector budget and control how you use the extend directive.